 Once the Center for Global Engagement has received this information, your request will be considered.

 - This process is to seek immigration permission to take less than a full course load.
 You are also responsible for requesting the course withdrawal from Academic Services and are subject to all RMU policies regarding student withdrawals.

 - Receiving permission to take a Medical Reduced Course Load from the Center for Global Engagement does not in any way suggest that RMU will approve your withdrawal request.

-- Please be aware that you will still be charged for the tuition for any class you withdraw from, unless otherwise noted here.
+- Please be aware that you will still be charged for the tuition for any class you withdraw from, unless otherwise noted in the withdrawal policies.

 - Approval is good for one semester and then must be renewed.

 - Students are eligible for a total of one year (12 months) of Medical Reduced Course Load per degree.
 Every semester counts as 4 months.

 - Unless otherwise stated in the doctor's letter, a Medical Reduced Course Load request will reduce the required number of classes by one (1).
 For example, if an undergraduate student requests a reduced course load for a medical reason, they will be required to take 9 credits, rather than 12.
 A student may not request a reduced course load down to zero credits.

 Questions?
 Please contact Tabitha Slater at email@example.com.